Ebong Kiriti

 Ebong Kiriti is a Bengali thriller drama film directed by Anirban Paria and produced by Babulal Sahoo.
 This film is based on a Kiriti Roy's story Ratibilaap by Bengali novelist Nihar Ranjan Gupta.
-It was released on 31 March 2017 in the banner of Dream Light Movie.
+It was released on 31 March 2017 under the banner of Dream Light Movie.

 Plot

-The plot revolves with a murder happens during a night party.
-Detective Kiriti Roy is present during at the party.
+The plot revolves around a murder that happens during a night party.
+Detective Kiriti Roy is present at the party.
 He starts investigation in his own way.
-He realises that everyone is hiding some thing or not confesses properly.
-Finally he track down the real culprit.
+He realises that everyone is hiding something or not confessing properly.
+Finally, he is able to track down the real culprit.